Palestinians are starving or being killed by Israeli troops while seeking aid almost daily. How did we get here?

 And the deaths aren’t limited to the vicinity of GHF aid sites.
 On Sunday, Israeli forces killed dozens waiting for aid in northern Gaza, according to the Palestinian health ministry.
 Israel said troops fired warning shots after sensing an “immediate threat”

-The ministry of health recorded 10 deaths due to famine and malnutrition in 24 hours from Tuesday, bringing the total of Palestinians who died of starvation to 111.
+The ministry of health recorded nine deaths due to famine and malnutrition in 24 hours from Thursday, according to Health Ministry director Munir Al-Bursh, bringing the total of Palestinians who died of starvation to 122.

 On Wednesday, 111 international humanitarian organizations called on Israel to end its blockade and agree to a ceasefire, warning that supplies in the enclave are now “totally depleted” and that humanitarian groups are “witnessing their own colleagues and partners waste away before their eyes.”